Scotland celebrates the Coronation of King Charles

 Mr Yousaf wore a Slanj kilt in the Spirit of Glasgow tartan with an Asian fusion-style jacket and waistcoat designed by Glasgow-based Anjali Modha.

-His wife, Nadia El-Nakla, was dressed in a full-length kilt made from the same tartan, by Scottish designer Siobhan MacKenzie, and a hat by Glasgow milliner William Chambers.
+His wife Nadia El-Nakla was dressed in a full-length kilt made from the same tartan by Scottish designer Siobhan MacKenzie, and a hat by Glasgow milliner William Chambers.

+Other dignitaries included Scottish Conservative leader Douglas Ross, Scottish Parliament Presiding Officer Alison Johnstone, ex-prime minister Gordon Brown and former lord advocate Dame Elish Angiolini KC.

 Several hundred other Scots also travelled down to witness the first event of its kind for 70 years from the streets.